gistya/Functional-Swift-Graph/README.md

 ... performs a BFS starting from the source node and going until it can't go anymore.
 The resulting graph is a flattened list of nodes linearly connected like A - B - C - D.

 ### Known issues

+As of this initial version I have not made it conform to the Collection or Iterator protocols, but feel free to make a PR :D

 I haven't tested directed graphs with this yet.